 "How does it feel to be one of the beautiful people?The Beautiful Elite aren't just beautiful.
 Their whole life is beautiful.
 They are more fashionable than anyone else, more sophisticated and charming than anyone else, and are usually fabulously rich.
 Their clothes are all way too expensive for you to ever own.
 They almost always live in a Big Fancy House that is so clean and well organized they look like they are Living in a Furniture Store.
 Most of the time they simply fell into this status.
 In many cases, they are of royal descent, of divine descent, or at least belonging to some sort of lesser nobility.
 If they weren't born to the upper crust, they have managed to become a part of it.
 More likely than not, they have been educated in elite private schools.
 The Beautiful Elite rarely have to work hard at anything.
 In many cases, they don't have to work at all, but if they do have a job, it will be just as glamorous as the rest of their lives.
-And to make all of this worse, those who don't rub it in, are so gracious about it that one has to wonder whether their unparalleled humility isn't just one more way they're better than you.
+And to make all of this worse, those who don't rub it in are so gracious about it that one has to wonder whether their unparalleled humility isn't just one more way they're better than you.
 Don't always count on Beauty Equals Goodness.
-Sometimes Beauty Is Bad, and they spend their time plotting to torment the poor, decent average folk like (maybe) you and me.
+Sometimes Beauty is Bad, and they spend their time plotting to torment the poor, decent average folk like (maybe) you and me.
 To some degree, this tends to be Truth in Television.
 In most societies, wealth and attractiveness are highly correlated: The wealthy have much greater access to resources that improve their own appearance, and the attractive have much greater access to financial and material success, whether through marriage or career opportunities.
 Hey, Life Isn't Fair.
 Expected in Bishoujo Series, as well as Bishōnen.
 The Fair Folk are this when they are an Inhumanly Beautiful Race.
-Compare Beauty Is Never Tarnished, Model Couple.
-Constrast Hollywood Homely, Unkempt Beauty.
+Compare Beauty Is Never Tarnished, Model Couple, Fashion Model.
+Often overlaps with The Proud Elite.
+Contrast Hollywood Homely, Unkempt Beauty.

 Now that you know who you are, what do you want to be?"